mike-ward/mike-ward.github.io/_posts/2008-09-18-installing-an-event-log-source-in--net.md

 ---
 layout: post
-title:  Installing an Event Log Source in .NET
+title: 'Installing an Event Log Source in .NET'
 ---
 Event logs have been a feature of Windows NT since its original release.
 Applications and operating system components can make use of this centralized log service to report events that have taken place, such as a failure to start a component or complete an action.